 These sockets are often known as ‘shaver sockets’ because this is what is commonly connected into them.
 Many faceplates for sockets in bathrooms will say ‘shavers only’.

-UK building regulations mean you cannot fit a regular 3 pin mains power adapter in a bathroom, even the ‘shaver socket’ has to be a safe distance away from the bath or shower.
+UK building regulations mean you cannot fit a regular 3 pin mains power socket in a bathroom, even the ‘shaver socket’ has to be a safe distance away from the bath or shower.
 This is often why many sockets are part of a light fitting above a mirror and hidden behind a little door, making it harder to access.
 All to protect you and I from injuring ourselves.

 Other countries around the world may have normal sockets in their bathrooms.
 Why?
 For some it is because of the lower voltage used, so the effects of electric shock and serious injury are reduced.
 In other cases it is less established safety measures and in others there is a trust that you as an individual won’t do anything silly enough to put your life at risk.